ctron/kura-examples/camel/camel-example-2/README.md

 Apache File Install will periodically scan this folder, pick up any changes and deploy them into Kura automatically.
 It will also update the bundles the next time this command is being called.

+For remote debugging and JMX support please see: https://github.com/ctron/kura-emulator#running-with-jmx-enabled

 ## Configure component

 Log in to Kura and configure the component "Camel Example #2":